Battle of Benavente: Aftermath

-The victory gained over the elite of the French light cavalry raised the morale of the British hussars; it underlined the moral ascendancy they had achieved over the French cavalry at the earlier Battle of Sahagún.
+The victory gained over the elite of the French light cavalry raised the morale of the British hussars; it underlined the ascendancy they had achieved over the French cavalry at the earlier Battle of Sahagún.
 The retreat of the British army, however, continued with the Battle of Mansilla and the Battle of Cacabelos as part of the Corunna campaign.
 Napoleon had viewed the action from a height overlooking the river; his reactions were rather muted and he made light of the losses to, and humbling of, his "Cherished Children."
 That evening Lefebvre-Desnouettes, who had suffered a superficial head wound, was entertained at the table of the British commander-in-chief Sir John Moore; Moore gave him his own sword to replace the one taken when he surrendered.

-The French general was imprisoned in England where he eventually broke his parole, an unpardonable sin according to English public opinion, and escaped back to France, whereupon Napoleon reinstated him to his former command of the guard chasseurs.
+Lefebvre-Desnouettes was imprisoned in England where he eventually broke his parole, an unpardonable sin according to English public opinion, and escaped back to France, whereupon Napoleon reinstated him to his former command of the guard chasseurs.
 Within the social code of the time a "gentleman", when giving his parole, pledged his honour not to escape.
 In return for this he was not incarcerated and allowed very considerable freedoms.
 According to this code, when he escaped, Lefebvre-Desnouettes dishonoured himself.
 In addition, Napoleon became a party to the dishonour when he did not send Lefebvre-Desnouettes back to face imprisonment.